nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-functional-overview.md

 --}}
 ![retention-screen-rules-menu](nx_asset://235e0b69-9c05-4a35-8f62-7532008d7f35 ?w=650,border=true)

-### Permissions
+### Groups and Permissions

-Regarding access rights, this addon includes:
+This addon brings additional groups and permissions:

 - A **`RecordManager`** group.
+Members of this group can create/edit retention rules and access the retention menu in Nuxeo Web UI for further options.
-- A new **`Manage Record`** permission that allows users to create/edit retention rules, apply a retention rule to a document or a list of documents and override the retention of a document already under retention.
+- A **`Manage Record`** permission.
+Users with this permission can apply a retention rule to a document or a list of documents and extend the duration of the retention for a document already under retention.
-- A new **`Manage legal hold`** permission that allows granted users to apply/remove a legal hold to a document or a list of documents.
+- A **`Manage Legal Hold`** permission.
+Users with this permission can apply/remove a legal hold to a document or a list of documents.
+- An **`Unset Retention`** permission.
+Users with this permission can [undeclare a record]({{page page='nuxeo-retention-howto-undeclare-records'}}), in specific conditions.
+This permission is only applicable when using the addon in standard mode.

+### Managing Retention Rules

-### {{> anchor 'create-retention-rule'}} Create a Retention Rule
+#### {{> anchor 'create-retention-rule'}} Create a Retention Rule

 To create a new [retention rule]({{page page='nuxeo-retention-management'}}#retention-rules):
 1. Go to the Retention menu.